Western Kentucky University logo

 Key Highlights

-• First authorized to grant four-year degrees in 1922 and the Master of Arts degree in 1931.
+• Authorized by the state to grant four-year degrees in 1922 and Master of Arts degrees in 1931.

-• Strategically expanded through significant mergers, including with Ogden College and Bowling Green College of Commerce.
+• Strategically merged with several institutions, including Ogden College (1927) and Bowling Green College of Commerce (1963), significantly expanding its academic scope.

 Timeline